R3MODAS/codehelp-backend/Notes.md

 Signup process
 --------------
-- Got the data from the client/user side in req.body
+1. Got the data from the client/user side in req.body
-- Validation of the data if the data is correct or not
+2. Validation of the data if the data is correct or not
-- Checking if email already registered/not by doing db call `findOne({email})`
+3. Checking if email already registered/not by doing db call `findOne({email})`
-- If no email exists then encrypt the password using `bcrypt`
+4. If no email exists then encrypt the password using `bcrypt`
-- Using the Model we use `create/save` method to create the data inside the `Database`
+5. Using the Model we use `create/save` method to create the data inside the `Database`

 Login process
 -------------
+1. Get the data from req.body (email and password)

+2. validation of the data if it is valid or not if it is valid then move on with the process else throw an error

+3. check if the user is registered or not if yes then move on with the login process else throw an error

+4. compare password if the password we are giving and the hashed password is same or not using bcrypt.compare() and if no then return error and if yes then

+5. create jwt token using jwt.sign() and it returns a token which we will include inside the user.token = token and user.password = undefined as we are gonna send the user object in response and we want to hide the password

+6. we will send the user object in res.cookie() with cookie name, data and options and return status(200) and json with success, user obj, token and message